Skip navigation

 • feel, feel for, feel about

-You can use “feel” as a linking verb, which works just like the verb “be” (for example, “I am tired,” or “I feel tired).
-You can also use it with different prepositions with different meanings.
+You can use “feel” as a linking verb.
+Then it works just like the verb “be” (for example, “I am tired,” or “I feel tired).

-You can also say, for example, “I feel bad about the accident.”
-Then you are expressing your feelings or emotions toward something (or someone).
+You can also say you feel bad aboutsomething to express your feelings or emotions toward it.

 Examples: feel